 My darling, what do you say we go out tonight?

-A cute nickname I always call my husband is cucciolo (cub).
+A cute Italian nickname for a boyfriend / husband that I always use is cucciolo (cub).
 I prefer it to many of the options here because it is more playful and sweet.
 If I’m feeling really affectionate, I might also stick the suffix -one onto the end to turn it into cucciolone (big cub).
 Here as well, you can play with additional words such as mio or bello.

 Ti amo tanto, cucciolone mio!